 Although we are an SOE, we operate as a commercial entity with the purpose of making a profit.

-The Kordia board have oversight of three committees: Audit & Risk, People & Culture, and Health & Safety.
+The Kordia board have oversight of two committees: Audit, Risk & Environment and People, Wellbeing & Safety.

 Shaun (BA(Hons)) comes to Kordia from Renaissance Corporation, where he was acting CEO for the past year and CFO for the last two years.
 There he led a strong team and was instrumental in the transformation of loss-making subsidiaries into profitable businesses.